-The parish invites you to enter into the prayer of the traditional 12 days of Christmas and to mark these days in your home.
+This Christmas the parish invites you to enter into the prayer of the traditional 12 days of Christmas and to mark these days in your home, as well as in our church.
 Families are invited to make time in the home for prayer and to visit the church for private prayer before the crib.

-The COVID pandemic has shown the importance of the 'domestic church', the 'little churches' that is very much alive in homes across the parish.
+In recent years we have come to realise even more the importance of the 'domestic church' that is very much alive in homes across the parish and diocese.
 God is always with us when we pray and so, we are very happy to share with you some prayers for the home.
+They were produced by Faith Development Services and the Diocesan Commission for Liturgical Formation.
 We hope you will use them over the Christmas season.
+And we look forward to you joining us in the parish for the celebrations that mark the season of Christmas.